 Toward Family Unity and Community Wholeness

-1) Millions of undocumented immigrants live in our U.S. communities—families searching for permanency but living under the dark cloud of fear of deportation.
-NIJC supports a bold and far-reaching legalization program for the undocumented population (including but not limited to those with temporary protections such as Deferred Action for Childhood Arrivals and Temporary Protected Status), with an attainable path to citizenship.
-Moving forward, we urge the development of a migration processing system that prioritizes family unity, recognizing that family is defined in many different ways and must be inclusive of the LGBTQ community.
+1) Millions of undocumented immigrants live in our U.S. communities, searching for permanency but living under the dark cloud of fear of deportation.
+NIJC supports a bold legalization program for the undocumented population (including but not limited to those with temporary protections such as Deferred Action for Childhood Arrivals and Temporary Protected Status), with an attainable and affordable path to citizenship.
+This program should be inclusive and compassionate; no one should be categorically excluded from a path to citizenship because of involvement in the criminal legal system.
+Moving forward, we urge the development of an immigration processing system that prioritizes family unity, with family defined broadly and inclusive of the LGBTQ+ community.

 Toward Religious Freedom and Racial Justice

-3) The American criminal justice and deportation systems have become intertwined over recent decades, exacerbating the pathologies that already plague the U.S. justice system such as over-policing and mass incarceration of communities of color.
-It is time to disentangle the criminal justice and deportation systems by: decriminalizing the acts of migration and seeking asylum; prohibiting local law enforcement agents from undertaking federal immigration enforcement actions; and mitigating the disproportionate immigration penalties that flow from involvement in the criminal justice system.
+3) The American criminal legal and deportation systems have become intertwined in recent decades, exacerbating the harms caused by structural racism in both systems.
+It is time to disentangle the criminal legal and deportation systems by: repealing laws that criminalize people for entering or reentering the United States without authorization; prohibiting local law enforcement agents from supporting and/or undertaking immigration enforcement actions; and removing the disproportionate immigration penalties that flow from involvement in the criminal legal system.

-5) The United States must stand as a welcoming nation to immigrants and refugees regardless of race, religion or nationality.
-We support a repeal of the Muslim ban and reject all exclusion policies based on race, religion, or nationality.
+5) The United States must welcome immigrants and refugees regardless of race, religion, political opinion, or nationality.
+We support a repeal of the Muslim, African, asylum and refugee bans and reject all exclusion policies based on race, religion, political opinion or nationality.

 Toward Equal Access to Justice and Protection

 6) Today, indigent immigrants, and often their U.S. citizen family members, must defend themselves against deportation in immigration court without appointed counsel, requiring a mastery of one of the most complex areas of American law, opposite a federally funded prosecutor.
-It’s no wonder that immigrants with representation are vastly more likely to succeed on their claims to asylum or other protection.
 NIJC calls for appointed counsel for all indigent immigrants in immigration court proceedings.

 7) The immigration court system is housed within the Department of Justice, subject to the political winds of the day.
 NIJC calls for the creation of an independent immigration court system.

 9) Of the hundreds of thousands of people deported from the United States each year, more than three quarters are expelled without the opportunity to see an immigration judge.
-We must restore due process in the immigration system by ensuring a fair day in court for all individuals facing removal, and strike expedited removal proceedings from the books.
+We must secure due process in the immigration system and ensure a fair day in court for all individuals facing removal by striking all summary and expedited removal proceedings from the books.